Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 South Carolina Stats and Trends

-- South Carolina's games this season have hit the over on two of six set point totals (33.3%).
+- South Carolina's games this year have gone over the total in two out of six opportunities (33.3%).

-- South Carolina is 2-2 against the spread and 4-1 overall when the team puts up more than 16.4 points.
+- South Carolina is 2-2 against the spread and 4-1 overall when the team scores more than 16.4 points.

-- The Gamecocks have turned the ball over 14 times this season, six more turnovers than the Aggies have forced (8).
+- The Gamecocks have turned the ball over six more times (14 total) than the Aggies have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.